Mace Taste: Citrus Spice vs Nutmeg & Chef Usage Tips

 Characteristic Mace Nutmeg

-Flavor Intensity Moderate Stronger, more pungent
+Flavor Intensity Moderate and nuanced Stronger, more pungent

 Common Uses Baked goods, soups, custards, meat dishes Beverages, desserts, holiday baking